kit-tm/KIRA-Rust/README.md

-# R²/Kad Implementation
+# KIRA Implementation

-This repository collects the different repositories used for the implementation of R²/Kad in Rust started by Moritz Hepp (2022) at the institute for telematics at KIT.
+This repository collects the different repositories used for the implementation of KIRA in Rust started by Moritz Hepp (2022) at the institute for telematics at KIT.

 ## Structure

-- [R²/Kad Routing Daemon](daemon): Contains the crate representing the routing daemon executable.
+- [KIRA Routing Daemon](daemon): Contains the crate representing the routing daemon executable.
-- [R²/Kad Library](lib): Contains the different abstract modules, classes, traits to implement the routing daemon.
+- [KIRA Library](lib): Contains the different abstract modules, classes, traits to implement the routing daemon.

 More specific information can be found in the respective folders and in the following chapters.